HUMERUS ANATOMY

 • Separates the head from the greater and lesser tubercles

-• Attachment point for the capsule of the shoulder joint
+• Attachment point for the capsule of your shoulder joint

 Surgical Neck